Writing JSON Schemas

 - Run the test to detect variable values in responses either with:

-already does not exist in the list, add it toNEW_VALUES_LIST
+xyz_value_1already does not exist in the list, add it toNEW_VALUES_LIST.

 -